Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day4/README.md

 * Enemy Spaceship Moving
 * Bullet Firing from Player's Spaceship / Enemy's Spaceship
-* Collsion Detection with Obstacles
+* Collsion Detection with Bullets
 * Life Left of the Player and Enemy
 * Implemented Enemy's Spaceship Class